tonethar/IGME-330-Spring-2021/projects/project-2.md

 ## III.
 Milestones
   - **Project Proposal** - see myCourses for details & due date/time
   - **Checkpoint #1** - see myCourses for details & due date/time
+    - **Crit Group Participation** - in conjunction with Checkpoint #1, you'll be expected to post a prototype version of your project to your Slack Crit Group (as you did for Project 1), and to respond to all other postings in the Crit Group by the following day.
   - **Final project deliverable & documentation** - see myCourses for details & due date/time
   - **Demo reel** - 1 to 2 minute video demo of the final version of app (alternatively, have a Zoom meeting with us finals week to demo it)